-The placement of bypass capacitors on the analog rail, and it's routing from AVDD1P pin to VDD1A pin is critical to the performance of the PMU and radio blocks.
+The placement of bypass capacitors on the analog rail, and its routing from the AVDD1P pin to the VDD1A pin is critical to the performance of the PMU and radio blocks.

-Place the 10 μF bypass cap on AVDD1P as close as possible to the pin (pin 19 on ATMx20x-based PCBs with 5x5 QFN, or pin A18 on ATMx221-based PCBs with 6x6 DRQFN).
-This capacitor must be placed on the same layer as the ATM2/3 chip.
+- Place the 10 μ F bypass cap on AVDD1P as close as possible to the pin (pin 19 on ATMx20x-based PCBs with 5x5 QFN, or pin A18 on ATMx221-based PCBs with the 6x6mm DRQFN package, or pin 26 for ATMx231-based PCBs with the 7x7mm QFN package.
+This capacitor must be placed on the same layer as the ATM2/ATM3 chip.

 - While routing AVDD1P to VDD1A via the RC filter, place the via closer to the AVDD1P bypass capacitor than to the pin/pad itself.
-In doing so, the AVDD1P pin "sees" less inductance (thus lower impedance) to the bypass capacitor than to the remaining trace. - In ATMx20x-based PCBs with 5x5 QFN, the AVDD1P trace can be routed as done in the EVBs, as shown in Figure 10 (see lavender trace).
+In doing so, the AVDD1P pin "sees" less inductance (thus lower impedance) to the bypass capacitor than to the remaining trace. - In ATMx20x-based PCBs with the 5x5 mm QFN, the AVDD1P trace can be routed as done in the EVBs, as shown in Figure 11 (see lavender trace).
 Notice also that this trace is routed around the crystal to avoid cutting through the crystal traces and picking up crystal noise.

-Figure 10 - AVDD1P trace Layout Recommendation for 4-layer ATMx20x PCB with Single-sided SMD Components
+Figure 11 - AVDD1P trace Layout Recommendation for 4-layer ATMx20x PCB with Single-sided SMD Components

-Alternatively, in constrained designs such as a 2-layer PCB, AVDD1P trace can also be routed, for most part, in the top layer sandwiched between the GND paddle and SMD pads, as shown in Figure 11 (see highlighted section in yellow).
+Alternatively, in constrained designs such as a 2-layer PCB, AVDD1P trace can also be routed, for the most part, in the top layer sandwiched between the GND paddle and SMD pads, as shown in Figure 12 (see highlighted section in yellow).
 It is recommended to have a 7-8 mils clearance on either side of the trace.